TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

     * each replica stores state info of the cell
     * one leader (elected)
     * accepts job requests where new jobs are added to a *pending queue* (tasks)
+    * polls borglets every few seconds to retrieve state and send requests
+    * delegates communication to Borgmaster replicas (the "link shard")
+    * state information is aggregated (as diffs) and sent to the leader
 * Scheduler: asynchronously scans pending queue
     * determines how to assign tasks to machines
     * scheduling has two parts: *feasibility* and *scoring*